ReneJSchwartz/AdventOfCode2024/README.md

 # Advent of Code 2024

 Contains solutions to problems in various languages.
-JavaScript answers are easiest to set up since you can go to a random website and start coding.
+JavaScript answers are easiest to set up since you can run js in the web really easily; no IDE necessary, just input/output boxes.